AstroMined/pygithub-mcp-server/docs/progress.md

 7. Add monitoring and logging

 ## Known Issues
-1. Test coverage needs improvement in some modules
-2. Documentation could be more comprehensive
+1. Documentation could be more comprehensive
-3. Performance could be optimized
+2. Performance could be optimized
-4. Need to document synchronous operation benefits
+3. Need to document synchronous operation benefits
-5. Need to update API examples for synchronous usage
+4. Need to update API examples for synchronous usage

 ## Next Actions
 1. Continue test coverage improvements